 |Access control and permission management

-||Access control and permission management is one of the most practical features of COS.
-This directory of best practices include:
+||Access control and permission management is one of the most practical features offered by COS.
+Best practices are outlined in the following documents:

 Granting Sub-accounts Access to COS

-COS API Authorization Policy
+Guidelines on COS API Authorization Policies

 Generating and Using Temporary Keys

 Granting Sub-Accounts Permission to Pull Tag List